Vietnam.vn - Nền tảng quảng bá Việt Nam

 Apple's AI chief John Giannandrea runs an internal search team and has been developing a next-generation search engine for Apple apps that could form the basis of a Google Search alternative.

-If the Google-Apple deal ends, it could be years before any changes happen.
-Even if a ruling is made, Google will likely appeal if it doesn’t go the way the company hoped.
+If the Google-Apple deal goes through, it could be years before any changes come about.
+Even if a ruling is made, Google will likely appeal it if it doesn’t go the way the company hoped.

 (According to MacRumors)